org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 * '-only' is omitted; such cases require a shortName
 * '-or-later'; requires a shortName extended by '+'
 * '... exception'; requires a shortName with capital Exception
+* * '... modifier'; requires a shortName with capital Modifier

 ---